Asked By: Oliver Bennett Date: created: Sep 20 2023

 3. The height of a typical tree ranges from three to seven meters, and you may trim it so that the fruit can be picked with greater ease.

-You might be interested: How Do Animals Get Mango Worms?
+You might be interested: What Zone Does Mango Grow In?

 What temperature is good for mango trees